-Research by Xero last year found that getting paid is the number one financial challenge for half of South Africa’s small businesses, resulting in both increased stress and reduced productivity and that on average, these businesses spend 10.4 hours a month on debt recovery.
+Research by Xero last year found that getting paid is the number one financial challenge for half of South Africa’s small businesses, resulting in both increased stress and reduced productivity.
+On average, these businesses spend 10.4 hours a month on debt recovery.

 “Smaller businesses regularly rely on their payments to come in on time to be able to pay their overheads, which include their suppliers, salary, and rental payments.
 Late payments can therefore put these businesses under extreme pressure with regards to principal obligations such as keeping to suppliers’ credit agreements, paying staff on time, and upholding their rental agreement,” says Jeremy Lang, regional general manager at Business Partners Limited.